 Steam engines in France were first used in Fresnes-sur-Escaut in the Nord Department in 1732, and gradually diffused to the rest of France, with disruptions occurring up until 1815 (Franck and Galor, 2022).
-They were used across industries, helping to drain water from mines, activate spinning machines, and forge hammers and other metals.
-Thus steam engines were complementary to the rise of textile manufacturing and mechanized spinning, however the median cotton spinning mill in this time period did not utilize steam
+They were used across industries, helping to drain water from mines, activate spinning machines, and forge

-8. Relatedly, Carlsson (1966) delineated two views: innovation, which encapsulates the diffusion of norms/access and knowledge of contraception, and adjustment, whereby fertility control responds to changes in the economic and social environment.
+^{8.} Relatedly, Carlsson (1966) delineated two views: innovation, which encapsulates the diffusion of norms/access and knowledge of contraception, and adjustment, whereby fertility control responds to changes in the economic and social environment.
 The authors of the European Fertility Project largely concluded in favor of the innovation view with a few exceptions such as Lesthaeghe and Surkyn (1988).
-Easterlin (1978) and Brown and Guinnane (2002) have also argued the importance of considering both factors.

-9. There may also be a Malthusian effect increasing fertility if household incomes rise.
+^{9.} There may also be a Malthusian effect increasing fertility if household incomes rise.

-power (Chanut et al., 2000).
+hammers and other metals.
+Thus steam engines were complementary to the rise of textile manufacturing and mechanized spinning, however the median cotton spinning mill in this time period did not utilize steam power (Chanut et al., 2000).
 Steam engines were used more intensely in spinning mills in the early adopting northern departments, with the first reported usage in Nord in 1820.
-However a large number of departments still used hand jennies (Dunham, 1928).
+However, a large number of departments still used hand jennies (Dunham, 1928).

 The adoption of steam engines can affect fertility through multiple channels.
 The most relevant channel is by increasing the demand for human capital.
 As emphasized by Unified Growth Theory (Galor, 2012), the rise in demand for human capital would induce lower fertility through the quality-quantity tradeoff.
-While early industrialization is often seen as a largely deskilling process (e.g., Goldin and Sokoloff, 1982), both De Pleijt et al. (2020) and Franck and Galor (2022) demonstrated that steam engines increased the demand for human capital during this period in England and France, respectively.
+While early industrialization is often seen as a deskilling process (e.g., Goldin and Sokoloff, 1982), both De Pleijt et al. (2020) and Franck and Galor (2022) demonstrated that steam engines increased the demand for human capital during this period in England and France, respectively.
 Further, Franck and Galor (2015) found that steam engine adoption in the second phase of industrialization promoted fertility decline, with human capital formation as the likely channel.
 The rise of steam engines early in the 19th century provided the same incentives for parents to lower fertility.

-Steam engines could promote fertility decline through structural transformation, that is, a decline in employment in agriculture (or other sectors) and a shift into industry where childrearing is more costly.
-For example, Ager et al. (2020) found that structural transformation reduced fertility by lowering income for agricultural households (as children are normal goods) and lowered fertility for households that transitioned to manufacturing by increasing the direct and implicit costs of children.
+Steam engines could also promote fertility decline through structural transformation, that is, a decline in employment in agriculture and a shift into industry where childrearing is costlier.
+For example, Ager et al. (2020) found that structural transformation in the late 19th century U.S. reduced fertility for agricultural households by lowering income (as children are normal goods) and lowered fertility for households that transitioned to manufacturing by increasing the direct and implicit costs of children.
 To the extent that steam engines foster these sectoral changes, similar mechanisms are likely at play.
-And finally, if these new technologies increased prosperity and infrastructure, these could also lower fertility by reducing infant mortality (Notestein, 1945; Doepke, 2005; Ager et al., 2018).
+And finally, if these new technologies increased prosperity and infrastructure, these could also lower fertility by reducing infant mortality (Notestein, 1945; Doepke, 2005; Ager et al., 2018).10